 Offer a discount

 When a new visitor comes to your website, you can present a popover offering a discount on their first order when they sign up.
 This serves two purposes: the visitor identifies themselves with their email address and is tempted to make a purchase.
-Iconic Lights offers their new shoppers a 10% discount in exchange for signing up to their newsletter.

 Remember to be mindful of timing.
 Give shoppers enough time to view your website so they know what you have to offer.

-5) Product recommendations
+3. Product recommendations

-Product recommendations can generate sales uplifts of up to 11%, making them a crucial Black Friday deal tactic.
+Product recommendations can generate sales uplifts of up to 11%, making them a crucial Black Friday marketing tactic.
 But with skewed shopping habits due to gift purchasing and bargain hunting, it’s a good idea to implement a specific Black Friday product recommendation strategy.

 New shoppers to your site can benefit from seeing best sellers and trending suggestions to help them feel confident in making a purchase.
 Victorian Plumbing combines high-converting social proof and product recommendation tactics to inspire website visitors to check out their popular items.